 By the time my kids get to the teen years I have been observing them for over a decade.
 Perhaps you haven’t been homeschooling since the beginning and you are just now intentionally paying attention to how your kids learn and what things make them come alive with enthusiasm.
 Become a student of your child.
 Take the time to really study them.
 This is the first step in guiding them through the highschool years.

-Although I continue to have my teen practice the basic subjects, I resist the urge to pile on more work and more curriculums as an effort to feel like we’re really taking this highschool thing seriously.
-These are precious years where they have the time and support to explore interests that may turn into a future career.
-When we allow them to utilize this, there is a greater chance that they will enter adulthood with a vision that was inspired by the giftings God placed inside of them, and a love for learning plus the confidence to teach themselves.
+Although I continue to have my teen practice the basic subjects, I resist the urge to pile on more work and more curriculums as an effort to feel like we’re really taking this high school thing seriously.
+These are precious years when they have the time and support to explore interests that may turn into a future career.
+When we allow them to utilize this, there is a greater chance that they will enter adulthood with a vision that was inspired by the giftings God placed inside of them, a love for learning plus the confidence to teach themselves.
 This combination is dynamite!
-It will carry them through any challenges that may stand in the way as they move towards their goals.
+It will carry them through any challenges that may stand in the way as they move toward their goals.

 In this series, I will take you step by step through the process of planning the high school years and how to document the process.
 We’ll be using the book Cure The Fear of Homeschooling High School as our guide.
 ACCESS THE VIDEOS!